heatherpink/abm/README.md

 ## How To Run
 Initially, the user is requested to define the number of agents and the number of iterations.
 These must be integers.
-If anything other than an integer is entered the program will stop.
+If anything other than an integer is entered an error message will be displayed and the program will stop.
 The model is then run through the use of the 'run model' button in the presented GUI.
 Once pressed, an animation will run and will continue until the stopping condition is met.

 ## Testing
 The code contains a number of ways to check that the model is working correctly using the